StackStorm/st2docs/docs/source/reference/ha.rst

 In a proper distributed setup it is recommended to setup Zookeeper or Redis to provide a distributed co-ordination layer.
 See :doc:`Policies </reference/policies>`.
 Using the default file-based co-ordination backend will not work as it would in a single box deployment.

+st2scheduler
+^^^^^^^^^^^^
+``st2scheduler`` is responsible for handling ingress action execution requests.
+It takes incoming requests off the bus and queues them for eventual scheduling with an instance of ``st2actionrunner``.

+Multiple instances of ``st2scheduler`` can be run at a time.
+Database versioning prevents multiple execution requests from being picked up by different schedulers.
+Scheduler garbage collection handles executions that might have failed to be scheduled by a failed ``st2scheduler`` instance.

 st2resultstracker
 ^^^^^^^^^^^^^^^^^